interledger/rfcs/0000-ledger-plugin-interface-2/0000-ledger-plugin-interface-2.md

 Rejects with `InvalidFieldsError` if required fields are missing from the transfer or malformed.
 Rejects with `NotAcceptedError` if the transfer is rejected by the ledger due to insufficient balance or any other reason.
 Rejects with `NotConnectedError` if the plugin is not connected to the ledger.

 Rejects with [`InterledgerRejectionError`](#class-interledgerrejectionerror) if the other side rejects the transfer and attaches ILP rejection data.
-Rejects with `GenericRejectionError` if the other side rejects the transfer, but does not attach valid ILP rejection data.
+Rejects with [`GenericRejectionError`](#class-genericrejectionerror) if the other side rejects the transfer, but does not attach valid ILP rejection data.
+One example for when a GenericRejectionError may be used is if a transfer times out.

 This method MAY reject with any arbitrary JavaScript error.